chloealbright/DevHiveMind/Architecture/System Design/System Design Interview Process.md

 - Discuss stateless vs statefull application service with microservices, servers, cache servers etc..

 #### Things to mention
-- You can say you don't know about this but my idea is .....
-	- this will distribute to different servers pools
-- we also need a cache probably for Likes
-- we also a couple of master DB and slaveDB
-- Multiple load balancers for different types of traffic.
+- You can distribute traffic across server pool for different types of traffic.
-- Local cache for improved response time.
+- Local cache for improved response time for example you can store Likes in a social media app.
+- Talk about number of master DB to slave DB.
 - CDN network for content distribution.

 ### **Step 3: Wrap (3 - 5 minutes)**